zommiommy/common_traits/README.md

  The crate also contains a couple of extra traits:
  - [`Rng`] for a generic random number generator.
  - [`Splat`] to broadcast a smaller type on a larger type, mainly used for [SWAR](https://en.wikipedia.org/wiki/SWAR).
- - [`SelectInWord`] to find the position of the i-th 1 or 0 in word.
+ - [`SelectInWord`] to find the position of the i-th 1 or 0 in words of memory.
  - [`FastRange`] for faster div, mod, and range operations.
  - [`Sequence`], [`SequenceMut`], and [`SequenceGrowable`] to abstract over slices and other sequence like types.